projectacrn/acrn-hypervisor/doc/introduction/index.rst

   The BE drivers only need to parse the virtqueue structures to obtain the requests and get the requests done.
 Virtqueue organization is specific to the User OS.
-In the implementation of Virtio in Linux, the virtqueue is implemented as a ring buffer structure called vring.
+In the implementation of Virtio in Linux, the virtqueue is implemented as a ring buffer structure called ``vring``.

   In ACRN, the virtqueue APIs can be leveraged directly so users don't need to worry about the details of the